ancrs/bish/doc/build-osx.md

 Running
 -------

-It's now available at `./dashd`, provided that you are still in the `src` directory.
+It's now available at `./bishd`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./dashd` to get the filename where it should be put, or just try these
+Run `./bishd` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=dashrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/DashCore/bish.conf"
+    echo -e "rpcuser=bishrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/BishCore/bish.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/DashCore/bish.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/BishCore/bish.conf"

 The next time you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours;
 you can monitor its process by looking at the debug.log file, like this:

-    tail -f $HOME/Library/Application\ Support/DashCore/debug.log
+    tail -f $HOME/Library/Application\ Support/BishCore/debug.log

 Other commands:
 -------

-    ./dashd -daemon # to start the bish daemon.
+    ./bishd -daemon # to start the bish daemon.
     ./bish-cli --help  # for a list of command-line options.
     ./bish-cli help    # When the daemon is running, to get a list of RPC commands